Impostor Among $\nu$s: Dark Radiation Masquerading as Self-Interacting Neutrinos

-We would like to thank Nikita Blinov, Kimberly Boddy, Bhaskar Dutta, David Imig, Jessie Shelton, and Yuhsin Tsai for useful discussions.
+{\textbf{\textit{Acknowledgments.--}}} We would like to thank Cristina Benso, Nikita Blinov, Kimberly Boddy, Bhaskar Dutta, David Imig, Can Kilic, Thomas Schwetz-Mangold, Jessie Shelton, and Yuhsin Tsai for useful discussions.
 This work used the high-performance computing service at the University of Notre Dame, managed by the Center for Research Computing (CRC) (\url{https://crc.nd.edu}).
-The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing computational resources that have contributed to the research results reported within this paper (URL: \url{http://www.tacc.utexas.edu}).
-AD was supported by the Government of India DAE project No. RSI 4001.
-The work of BD was partly supported by the U.S. Department of Energy under grant No.~DE-SC0017987, and by a Humboldt Fellowship from the Alexander von Humboldt Foundation.
-SG acknowledges support from the NSF under Grant No. PHY-2413016.
+The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing computational resources that have contributed to the research results reported within this {\it Letter} (URL: \url{http://www.tacc.utexas.edu}).
+A.D. was supported by the Government of India DAE project No. RSI 4001.
+The work of B.D. was partly supported by the U.S. Department of Energy under Grant No.~DE-SC0017987, and by a Humboldt Fellowship from the Alexander von Humboldt Foundation.
+C.G. acknowledges support from the NSFC (Grant No. 25201009).
+S.G. acknowledges support from the NSF under Grant No. PHY-2413016.

 \onecolumngrid

 \hrule

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}